ilyakatz/data-migrate/README.md

 Rails 3 and Ruby 1.9
 --------------------

-Data Migrate is Rails 3.0.0 - 3.0.7, and Ruby 1.9 compatible
+Data Migrate is Rails 3 and Ruby 1.9 compatible.

 Installation
 ------------